Nikhil-Govula/ProgrammingProject_2024_SP3_Team4/README.md

 Local instance should now be running on http://127.0.0.1:5000/ Change port number if not working as it is likely already reserved on your machine.

-# For running on AWS CLOUD
+# For running on AWS CLOUD -Test

 http://demo1.ap-southeast-2.elasticbeanstalk.com/